 - Myth: Children don’t want to be with their birth parents or shouldn’t want to be with them.

-When one of my families sent this myth to me, I began a slow-clap.
 This is absolutely one of the biggest myths out there about foster care.
 Even years after some of our kiddos were in our care through foster care, and now adopted, they still want to be with their birth parents.
 We do everything in our power to have regular connection and interaction with our children’s first families as a result.
-Plus, it’s just the right thing to do!

 - Myth: Foster care isn’t worth it, it’s dark, and there’s no hope for you or your kiddos.

-- Truth: There is tons of hope, it IS worth it, and there is so much light and goodness in this journey.
+- Truth: There is always of hope, it IS worth it, and there is so much light and goodness in this journey.